Honor of Kings: Controversies

-On 3 July and 4 July, People's Daily published a pair of critical articles.
+On 3 and 4 July, People's Daily published a pair of critical articles.
 On 4 July 2017, it was reported that the game owner's Tencent had suffered a loss of $14 billion, or 4.1%, on the Hong Kong Stock Exchange after the People's Daily criticized Honor of Kings as a "poison" for young people, calling the content "a twist of values and historical views" and addictive.
 Variety dubbed the two critical articles a "demonstration of the power of China's state-run media and propaganda machine".
 On 4 July, Honor of Kings implemented measures to reduce teenager's time playing the game.
 Honor of Kings started limiting children under the age of 12 to one hour of play time per day, with an additional restriction from playing after 9pm.
 Children aged from 12 to 17 were limited to two hours per day.
 It is believed that rising concerns over excessive gaming habits in children led Tencent to self-impose these restrictions.
 Honor of Kings producer Lin Min stated online that the game's design "fully complied with government requirements" and argued that "just like other forms of entertainment, games can be [a non-addictive] part of our normal daily lives".

 After these changes in Honor of Kings, public and media debate about game addiction shifted towards debate about the role of family, school, education, and other factors.
 The value of Tencent stock increased shortly thereafter.

 On 31 October 2021, Honor of Kings updated its juvenile addiction prevention system following the requirement from National Press and Publication Administration.
 Under the new changes, juveniles only can log in to the game from 20:00 to 21:00 on Friday, Saturday, Sunday, and legal holidays.
 Although the anti-addiction system is a successful feature, it has somewhat reduced the economic revenue of Honor of Kings.